Halls and Venues for Hire

 For convenience, the title deeds for the land were deposited with the Scout Association, which has a secure trust fund for that purpose.
 There was already a scout hut at that time, but the land on which it was situated was required for building, so the wooden structure was moved and rebuilt on the new site.
 A further wooden building was subsequently added, so the hut consisted of a large hall, small kitchen area, toilets, a small meeting room and a small amount of storage.
 Further storage was subsequently added by means of a second-hand Portakabin placed next to the hut.

-Security was poor and there were many vandal attacks, culminating in the blaze (below) on Boxing Day night 2002, which destroyed the building.
+Security was poor and there were many vandal attacks, culminating in the blaze (above) on Boxing Day night 2002, which destroyed the building.

 A packed public meeting was subsequently held in the Memorial Hall, and volunteers agreed to form a new Association, which would fund, build and operate a new building.
 The Collingham Scout and Guide Headquarters Association was therefore re-started and became a registered charity.
-You can find our constitution at the bottom of this page.
+You can find our constitution above.
 We received £40,000 as an insurance payout on the burnt out building to get us started.

 A lottery application was put forward in 2003 but was unsuccessful for two reasons – they did not consider that we were a priority case, and our initial plan was too expensive.
 The Association then appointed a new architect, Noel Barrowclough of Studio G in Collingham, and agreed a new design, consisting of a large hall, with a “lean-to” style building containing the kitchen, toilets and small meeting room.
 A new lottery bid was put in, the rules having changed, but this too was unsuccessful, because the Lottery people had too many bids to satisfy more than a small fraction of them.